aradhyasharma25/Borrower-Details-Database/README.md

 # Borrower-Details-Database

-Create a database for different worksheets
+The problem statement was to create different database tables for different kind of information of a customer stored in different worksheets of an excel file for a customer.